When It’s Neither Determinately True nor Determinately False That Experience Is Present

 1. Introduction: The Central Claim, Some Clarifications, and the Argument in Brief.

 I will defend the existence of borderline consciousness.
-By “borderline consciousness” I refer to cases where phenomenal consciousness is neither determinately present nor determinately absent, but rather somewhere between.
-In borderline cases, it is neither determinately true nor determinately false that there’s something it’s like to be the entity in question or to have the state in question.
-The existence of such indeterminate gray zones of consciousness has sometimes been defended on general evolutionary grounds or in view of seemingly “twilight” or transitional states of consciousness, coming in or out of sleep, anesthesia, or brain injury.
+In borderline consciousness, conscious experience is neither determinately present nor determinately absent, but rather somewhere between.
+It is neither determinately true nor determinately false that there’s something it’s like to be the entity in question or to have the state in question.
+The existence of such indeterminate gray zones of consciousness has sometimes been defended on general evolutionary or metaphysical grounds or in view of seemingly “twilight” or transitional states of consciousness, coming in or out of sleep, anesthesia, or brain injury.
 Others have rejected the possibility of such borderline cases, often on the grounds that they are inconceivable.
 Rarely, however, have arguments in favor been systematically presented or arguments against systematically rebutted.

 By “consciousness” I mean phenomenal consciousness as the term is standardly used in recent Anglophone philosophy.
 The term is best defined by example.
 Look around a bit, considering your visual sensations as you do so.
 Pinch the skin on the back of one hand, observing the mild pain.
 Silently imagine singing the tune of “Happy Birthday”, and notice your experience of the song.
-Contemplate who you’d revive from the dead if you could, and notice the thoughts at the forefront of your mind.
-The visual sensations, the felt pain, the song, and the thoughts all share something obvious in common.
+Contemplate who you’d revive from the dead if you could, and behold the thoughts at the forefront of your mind.
+The visual sensations, the felt pain, the imagined song, and the thoughts all share an obvious property in common.
 They are all conscious experiences.
 There’s “something it’s like” to have them (in Thomas Nagel’s (1974) memorable phrasing).
 They have qualitative character.
-This obvious property is absent from some other mental states or processes, such as your knowledge (not actively recalled until just now) that Obama was U.S. President in 2010, or the processes by which your visual system converts retinal input into experienced shapes, or the fine-grained procedures keeping you in balance while walking.
-A conscious state or process is a state or process with the property that is most obviously present in the first set of cases and absent in the second set.
+This obvious property is, on standard views, absent from some other mental states or processes, such as your knowledge (not actively recalled until just now) that Obama was U.S. President in 2010, or the processes by which your visual system converts retinal input into experienced shapes, or the fine-grained procedures keeping you in balance while walking.
+A conscious state or process is a state or process with the property that is most obviously present in the first set of cases and absent (or assumed to be absent) in the second set.
 This article defends the position that there are borderline cases of that property.

 2. What Systems Are Conscious?
 A Quadrilemma.